don-min/snake_ai/README.md

 # snake_ai

-automated snake game with A* pathfinding algorithm that aims for the highest score
+• Created an automatic program that attempts to achieve the highest score in Snake
+• Implemented A* Pathfinding algorithm to find the optimum path of the snake
+• Discussed objectives and metrics in a report